Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 .. note::

+    * This variable now target dependent, and its meaning depending on how this variable is implemented in SoC's build.mk
     * :ref:`design_soc_gd32vf103` only support **DOWNLOAD=flashxip**
     * :ref:`design_soc_demosoc` support all the download modes.
     * **flashxip** mode in :ref:`design_soc_demosoc` is very slow due to